 - Click Webcam button to enable Webcam recording.
 This option is available for Record Video only.

 Note: Ensure to enable two options: Record Mouse Cursor and Make Cursor Editable for Full Motion Recording in the Cursor tab if you want to record mouse cursor and edit them after recording.
 However, the cursor effects are turned off by default.
-If you just want to record mouse cursor with effects like click-sound and click-effects, turn them on in the Cursor Effects section below.
+If you just want to record mouse cursor with default effects like cursor highlight, click-sound and click-effects, turn them on in the Cursor Effects section below.
+Moreover, the new option Theme Settings offered in ActivePresenter 8 enables you to record screen with custom cursor effects.
+That means you no longer need to manually change default cursor effects (if needed) after each recording time.
+If you want to record with custom cursor effects instead of the default ones, this option is a good choice.
+To know about how to do so, take a glance at Record Screen with Custom Cursor Effects.

 - When you finish all the settings, click the Record button to begin.